LiuTxxx/LiuTxxx.github.io/content/en/posts/Consensus/CFT/Raft/index.en.md

 ##### Proof of State Machine Safety Property

+**State Machine Safety Property** states that if a server has applied a log entry at a given index to its state machine, no other server will ever apply a different log entry for the same index.

+1. At the time a server applies a log entry to its state machine, its log must be identical to the leader’s log up through that entry and the entry must be committed.
+2. Now consider in some term that a server applies a given log index.
+3. The Log Completeness Property guarantees that the leaders for all higher terms will store that same log entry, so servers that apply the index in later terms will apply the same value.

 ### Follower and candidate crashes

+Above only focus on leader failures.
+Follower and candidate crashes are much simpler to handle.
+If a follower or candidate crashes, then future *RequestVote* and *AppendEntries* RPCs sent to it will fail.
+Raft handles these failures by retrying indefinitely.
+If a server crashes after completing an RPC but before responding, then it will receive the same RPC again after it restarts.
+Raft RPCs are idempotent, so this causes no harm.
+For example, if a follower receives an *AppendEntries* request that includes log entries already present in its log, it ignores those entries in the new request.

-### Timing and availability
+### Timing and Availability

+To ensure availability, Raft will be able to elect and maintain a steady leader as long as the system satisfies the following timing requirement:

+$broadcastTime ≪ electionTimeout ≪ MTBF$

+where *MTBF* is the average time between failures for a single server.

 ### Cluster Membership Changes

+TODO

 ### Log Compaction

 Although servers normally take snapshots independently, the leader must occasionally send snapshots to followers that lag behind.
 This happens when the leader has already discarded the next log entry that it needs to send to a follower.

+### Client Interaction

+TODO

 ## References

-<a id="1">[1]</a> Ongaro, D., & Ousterhout, J. (2014).
+`<a id="1">`[1]`</a>` Ongaro, D., & Ousterhout, J. (2014).
 In search of an understandable consensus algorithm.
 In *2014 USENIX annual technical conference (USENIX ATC 14)* (pp. 305-319).

 {{< admonition tip >}}
-If you have any questions or find any errors, feel free to interact in the comments section!
+If you have any questions or find any errors, feel free to interact in the comments section or email me!
 {{< /admonition >}}